AgregoreWeb/website/blog/2024/03/demos-and-tutorials-final-round.md

 ## Retrospectives

-As with the other milestones keeping stuff small and reducing feature sets has helped keep the apps more focused and made it easier to build them.
+As with the other milestones, keeping stuff small and reducing feature sets has helped keep the apps more focused and made it easier to build them.
 This time around we also saw the benefits of working on top of existing code which could be copied from past projects or in the case of the editors, used to make new projects with less fuss than devtools.
 It aslo looks like working on the app code before writing the tutorial has been best for avoiding rewriting the tutorial as you go.
 Overall we've been getting better at scoping tutorials and apps and finding ways to work with the tools we have available.

 ## Next steps